 Students need to collect their tickets and their guests tickets from the ticket desk in the foyer of the Student Union.
 Guests can't collect their own guest ticket the student will need to do this.

 Guests should be ready to enter the Great Hall 30 minutes before the ceremony start time.
 Please queue along the Baines Wing.
 Guest seating is not numbered and staff in the Great Hall will show you to a seat.

 If you want to bring more than two people to your graduation day but don't have any extra tickets, your extra guests can watch a live feed of your ceremony in the Rupert Beckett Lecture Theatre.

-Live screenings will also be shown in the marquee and the Old Bar in the Students Union which is not ticketed.
+Live screenings will also be shown in the Old Bar in the Students Union which is not ticketed.

 A live feed of the ceremony is available online for free.
 All webcasts are archived after the event.